-At June 30, 2010, the Company did not have any loans contractually past due 90 days or more that are still accruing interest, and there were five loans in the Company's portfolio with an aggregate carrying value of \$28.1 million which are considered "troubled debt restructurings" that are not included above.
+At September 30, 2010, the Company did not have any loans contractually past due 90 days or more that are still accruing interest.
+Also, the Company had unfunded commitments totaling \$0.3 million on modified loans considered "troubled debt restructurings" and there were three loans in the Company's portfolio with an aggregate carrying value of \$99.5 million which are considered troubled debt restructurings that are not included in the discussions above.